Computational complexity of matrix multiplication

 In theoretical computer science, the computational complexity of matrix multiplication dictates how quickly the operation of matrix multiplication can be performed.
-Matrix multiplication algorithms are a central subroutine in theoretical and numerical algorithms for numerical linear algebra and optimization, so finding the right amount of time it should take is of major practical relevance.
+Matrix multiplication algorithms are a central subroutine in theoretical and numerical algorithms for numerical linear algebra and optimization, so finding the fastest algorithm for matrix multiplication is of major practical relevance.

 Directly applying the mathematical definition of matrix multiplication gives an algorithm that requires n^{3} field operations to multiply two n × n matrices over that field (Θ(n^{3}) in big O notation).
 Surprisingly, algorithms exist that provide better running times than this straightforward "schoolbook algorithm".
 The first to be discovered was Strassen's algorithm, devised by Volker Strassen in 1969 and often referred to as "fast matrix multiplication".
 The optimal number of field operations needed to multiply two square n × n matrices up to constant factors is still unknown.
 This is a major open question in theoretical computer science.